DEA Registrations, Renewals & Surrenders in Detroit

 Final decision by the DEA Administrator

-The recommended decision is reviewed by the DEA Administrator, who makes the final decision regarding the sanctions.
+The recommended decision is reviewed by the DEA Administrator, who makes the final determination on sanctions.
 The Administrator can accept, modify, or reject the ALJ’s recommended decision.

 Appeal process

-If the registrant disagrees with the DEA Administrator’s decision, they may have the option to appeal the decision through the appropriate channels, such as federal courts or administrative review boards.
+If the registrant disagrees with the DEA Administrator’s decision, they may appeal it through appropriate channels, such as federal courts or administrative review boards.

 FAQ: DEA Registrations